Chocks: Indians - Foreign Alliance In Indian Independence

 *Japan supported various Indian Nationalist groups to create an anti-British alliance.

-*Different Indian Nationalist groups joined forces to form the Indian Independence League (IIL), headquartered in Japan-occupied Singapore.
+*Various Indian nationalist groups united under Rash Behari Bose to form the Indian Independence League (IIL), with its headquarters in Japanese-occupied Singapore.

 *The Indian National Army (INA), a part of IIL, was initially led by Rash Behari Bose.